adamhaile/surplus/README.md

 ### Compiler

-The easiest way to run Surplus' compiler is via a plugin for your build tool:
+The easiest way to run the Surplus compiler is via a plugin for your build tool:

 - Webpack: [surplus-loader](https://github.com/adamhaile/surplus-loader)
 - Rollup: [rollup-plugin-surplus](https://github.com/adamhaile/rollup-plugin-surplus)